IgniteUI/help-topics/topics/02_Controls/igBulletGraph/01_Adding/00_igBulletGraph_Adding_to_an_HTML_Page.md

 Load the required resources manually.
 You need to use the dependencies listed in the table below.
 					</li>
                     <li>
-Load the two combined files, containing the logic for all data visualization controls from the Ignite UI package - *infragistics.core.js*, *infragistics.dv.js* and *infragistics.encoding.js* (optional).
+Load the two combined files, containing the logic for all data visualization controls from the %%ProductName%% package - *infragistics.core.js*, *infragistics.dv.js* and *infragistics.encoding.js* (optional).
 					</li>
                 </ul>

-The following table lists the Ignite UI library dependencies related to the *igBulletGraph* control.
+The following table lists the %%ProductName%% library dependencies related to the *igBulletGraph* control.
 These resources need to be referred to explicitly if you chose not to use *igLoader* or the combined files.

 				<table class="table">
 					<tbody>